sidebase/nuxt-auth/README.md

 #### Testing different Providers

-We have one playtground per provider:
+We have one playground per provider:
 - [`local`](./playground-local)
 - [`authjs`](./playground-authjs)